kdavies4/ModelicaRes/doc/index.rst

 **License terms and development**

 ModelicaRes is published under a `BSD-compatible license <license.html>`_.
-The development site is https://github.com/kdavies4/ModelicaRes.
-Please share any modifications you make (preferably as a pull request to the ``master`` branch at that site) in order to help others.
-If you find a bug, please `report it
+Please share any modifications you make (preferably as a pull request to the ``master`` branch of the `GitHub repository`_) in order to help others.
+There are useful development scripts in the `hooks folder
+<https://github.com/kdavies4/ModelicaRes/blob/master/hooks/>`_.
+If you find a
+bug, please `report it
 <https://github.com/kdavies4/ModelicaRes/issues/new>`_.
 If you have
 suggestions, please `share them
 <https://github.com/kdavies4/ModelicaRes/wiki/Suggestions>`_.